jp024556/File-Translater/README.md

 ```
 ___
 ## Status of File-Translater
-> Maintained
+> Not Maintained any more.

-> You will get response to your pull request within 48 hours.
 ___